Nebukam/PCGExtendedToolkit/_sources/doc-general/pcgex-node.md

 {% include img a='docs/pcgex-performance.png' %}

+> Side note that most PCGEx nodes are greedy, and contrary to vanilla nodes, **they process all inputs in parallel instead of one after another**.
+Most of the time it's a non-issue, but may be noticeable if you have a lot of very large datasets plugged into the same node.

 ### Do Async Processing
 Checked by default, you can toggle it off to force synchronous/unparallelized execution of the code.
 *This is a very legacy option, best leave it to `true`.*